rozumary/Introduction-to-Intelligent-System/README.md

   - **II.
 Data Analysis and Visualization**
-    - Data collection is the process of gathering information.
-Just like collecting different types of toys or stamps, data collection involves bringing together pieces of information from various sources.
-Data preprocessing is the process of getting your data ready for analysis or machine learning by cleaning, organizing, and formatting it.
+    - Data collection is the process of gathering information.Data preprocessing is the process of getting your data ready for analysis or machine learning by cleaning, organizing, and formatting it.

    **Exploratory Data Analysis (EDA)** - a critical process in data analysis, and it serves as the initial step before diving into more indepth analysis or modeling.

       EDA Methods - In essence, these EDA methods help you get a clear picture of your data, understand how it's spread out, see if there are any interesting connections or surprises, and spot anything that's quite different from the norm.
-It's like examining and exploring your collection of marbles to learn as much as possible about them.

 -Data Visualization Tools:
-      1. Matplotlib is like a versatile artist's toolkit for creating all sorts of charts and graphs.
-It's as if you have a canvas, and Matplotlib provides you with brushes and colors to paint your data.
+      1. Matplotlib
-      2. Seaborn is like a stylist that makes your data look fashionable.
-It's built on top of Matplotlib and adds some extra beauty and ease to your visualizations.
+      2. Seaborn

     - Basic Visualization Types:
       1. Line Charts
       2. Bar Graphs